 Use containerization for critical corporate data

 A good way to try and protect sensitive corporate information is a concept called containerization.
 The name itself is self-explanatory and mean that you can use techniques to store sensitive corporate data into a separate container in the mobile app.
 This is a good way to employ a system that identifies your corporate data as more sensitive as compared to say your selfies from the last vacation.

 Perform regular mobile security audits and penetration testing

 It is recommended that companies and organizations should hire a trustworthy and reputed mobile app security testing company to audit their applications at least once every quarter.
 Putting your mobile apps through a set of automated and manual penetration tests that follows the mobile application security best practices can be very helpful in deciding what aspects of security you need to focus on.
 After identifying issues, it is even more essential to spend time with remediation and mitigation of any issues that were discovered.
 Even if you have an internal security team, it is always a good practice to get an external audit done as well.

-To help businesses understand the importance of security and to showcase real-world examples of how your mobile application can be breached, we are running a special initiative called Secure Our Soul.
+To help businesses understand the importance of mobile application security best practices and to showcase real-world examples of how your mobile application can be breached, we are running a special initiative called Secure Our Soul.
 This is a free 20-minute exclusive session with our security researchers who will demonstrate how the security loopholes in your application can be exploited.